 Your opponent is no longer confined to who is available across the street in your neighborhood or at your local chess club.
-Chess players can challenge absolutely anyone who can be at the far end of the planet on a different time zone.
-With a worldwide number of available competition chess has reached a very high level of play.
+Chess players can challenge absolutely anyone who is at the far end of the planet on a different time zone.
+With a worldwide number of available competition, chess has reached a very high level of play.

 Technology has changed not only our daily life but our “chess life” as well.
 With technology, the chessboard has literally become “flat” and within reach.
-All players, whether beginners or masters, have a venue to interact, dicuss issues, gain friends and best of all play chess.
+All players, whether beginners or masters have a venue to interact, discuss issues, gain friends and best of all play chess.
 Playing online is slowly becoming the norm.
 With the internet, busy professionals who love chess can play during their free time.
 They need not visit a chess plaza and have someone to play chess with at the other end of the board.
 There is no need to meet your opponent face to face.
-Without need of traveling, there would be more time to play chess.
+Without the need for traveling, there would be more time to play chess.

 Technology has indeed changed the way we play chess.
 Perhaps, the future of chess is online.
 There may come a time that the “physical chess set or chessboard” would be rendered extinct.
 Chess - as future generations may know it - is no longer the “board” where there are “carved chess pieces” but the “icons” on the iPad or “chess symbols” in a computer.
 Perhaps in the very near future, World Championship Chess would be played online where the challenger is somewhere in India and the reigning champion is in Norway.
 In fact, at this time chess games are viewed in chess sites such as chessbomb.com on computers and other gadgets.